Nets are used poorly by bowlers.

 - Back of a length to ‘hit the deck’

 - Slower balls/variations

-The golden rule is to practice your stock ball 80% of the time with variations making up the rest.
-In these days of Twenty20 you may almost consider the yorker as your stock ball.
-It will certainly make you a few quid.
+Practice your stock ball 80% of the time with variations making up the rest.
+In these days of IPL drama you can consider the yorker as your stock death ball.
+It will certainly help if you plan to become a cricketer.

 The more you bowl the better (although remember the fast bowling guidelines if you are a young pace bowler).

-The size of the target can be varied but you should be looking to make it as small as possible to improve your accuracy.
+The size of the target can be varied but aim to make it as small as possible to improve your accuracy.
 Start with a big area to hit and gradually reduce the size as your accuracy improves.

 A variation on traditional target practice is to place two targets on the pitch instead of one.
 This is designed to improve your ability to adjust your line and length.
 Good bowlers are able to do this to set a batsman up, for example a bouncer followed by a yorker.

 Your job in this practice is to bowl to hit one target then change length and hit the other consistently.
 This is much harder than hitting the same target over and over.